gvwilson/thirdbit/src/fiction/iffy/index.md

-fitting tiny metal gears and rods together, threading control fibers through them, and grinding the rough edges off the still-warm plastic housings that came out of the efficient little printer Wales had set up.
+fitting tiny metal gears and rods together, threading control fibers through them, and grinding the rough edges off the still-warm plastic housings that came out of the efficient little printer Wales had set up in the corner.
-Every addition to the motor growing in front of her suggested three more.
+Every addition to the machine taking shape in front of her suggested three more.
 She shuffled them in her mind like cards, staring into nothing as she invented and discarded a dozen potential solutions